This app reveals your credit card's secret perks

 To do that, you'll also need to link an email address.
 Sift will scan your messages in search of receipts.
 (Other services, like Paribus, work similarly.
 Obviously if you have privacy concerns, you'll want to check out Sift's privacy policy.)
 Note that if you are part of Google's Advanced Protection Program, which requires a physical key to log into your Gmail, Sift will not be able to access your email, so this aspect of the service won't work.

-Finally, in another stab at freaking out the privacy-minded, Sift asks you to link your Amazon account -- again for purposes of price protection, return help and the like.
+Finally, in another stab at freaking out the privacy-minded, Sift asks you to link your Amazon account -- again for purposes of price protection, help with returning purchases and other services.

 Review your benefits and purchases

 Once you've completed these Sift profile steps, you can start investigating the various benefits.
-Tap Credit Cards, for example, for a summary of each card's benefits.
-You can tap any one of them to get more information -- including, in some cases, a link and a phone number for claiming the benefit.
+Select the Credit Cards tab at the top of the the website or tap Cashback on the bottom of the app and then tap Credit Cards up top for a summary of each card's benefits.
+You can select any one of them to get more information -- including, in some cases, a link and a phone number for claiming the benefit.

 I must admit, I loved seeing all these perks listed in one convenient place.
 Most of them were news to me.
 It's not like they're listed anywhere in my Chase app, and even poking around the Chase site wasn't particularly fruitful.
 I actually had to do some Googling to find the bank's card benefits, and even then they weren't presented as completely or efficiently as they were here.